amiralito/PERU/03_Phylogenetic_tree_construction_and_analyses.md

 ![DM_superclade](extras/DM_superclade.png)

-Finally, we extracted the full-length sequences for the final clade to obtain a more concise alignment and a better overview of the phylogenetic relationships of both the PERU and FLS2 clades.
+Finally, we extracted the full-length sequences for the final clade and filtered it according to the steps descibed in the methods to obtain a more concise alignment and a better overview of the phylogenetic relationships of both the PERU and FLS2 clades.
+The full-length sequences of PERU and FLS2 were checked for the presence of a signal peptide using `SignalP 6` and the LRRNT domain.
+FLS2 sequences were also filtered to remove sequences shorter than 1150 amino acids.

+General code for alignment and tree construction:

 ```bash